-As part of on-going investigation of potential fraud in the H-1B Temporary Worker program, the U.S. Department of Homeland Security (DHS) is increasing its unannounced visits to employers across the USA.
-Such a visit usually starts by a DHS officer attempting to find and interview the H-1B employee at their work location, followed by the officer contacting ISSS, and sometimes contacting/visiting the employing department indicated on the petition filed by the University of Minnesota.
-These visits are routine and should not be a cause for alarm.
+As part of ongoing investigation of potential fraud in the H-1B program, the U.S. Department of Homeland Security (DHS) conducts unannounced visits to employers.
+This usually starts with a DHS officer attempting to visit and interview the H-1B employee at their work location, followed by the officer contacting ISSS, and sometimes contacting/visiting the employing department indicated on the petition filed by the University of Minnesota.
+These visits should not be a cause for alarm, as they are generally routine and selected at random.

 Here are some guidelines if you are contacted by a DHS officer:

 - As with any government officer or government contractor, ask to see their badge and/or identification.
-Please take note of their name and ID number, if applicable.
+Take note of their name and ID number, if applicable.

-- Contact an H-1B Advisor or ISSS Director.
+- Contact an H-1B Advisor or ISSS Director if you receive a visit.

-- If you are unable to immediately answer any particular question, explain to the investigator that additional time is needed to consult with ISSS.
-Please also feel free to refer the officer to ISSS at any time.
+- If you are unable to immediately answer any particular question, explain to the officer that additional time is needed.
+Do not guess, or provide information that you are unsure about.

-- The officer will confirm employee identity and details about your employment listed within the I-129 petition: title, salary, duties, degree requirements, and location.
+- The officer may ask questions to confirm employee identity and details about employment as listed within the I-129 petition: job title, salary, job duties, degree requirements and educational background, and work location.

 - The officer may also take pictures of the workspace, worksite, lab, office or classroom.

-Reminder: When the University of Minnesota submits an H-1B petition to the U.S. Citizenship and Immigration Services, we are attesting to specific statements about the position, title, salary, hours, duties, degree requirements, and location.
-If any of these aspects of the H-1B employee's work changes, the University may need to file a new petition and receive USCIS approval before the changes are instituted.
-If this is the case with any H-1B employee, please contact the ISSS H staff immediately.
+Always notify ISSS in advance about changes in employment, to avoid potential problems during a site visit.
+When the University of Minnesota submits an H-1B petition to USCIS, we are attesting to specific statements about the position, title, salary, hours, duties, degree requirements, and location.
+If any of these aspects of the H-1B employee's work changes, the University may need to file a new petition before the changes are instituted.
+For this reason, H-1B employees and their departments must notify ISSS in advance about any changes in employment or employment termination.